 The only required maintenance needed to be performed is replacement of the lamps in the L-810 fixture.
-Lamps should be replaced after being operated for not more than 75% of the rated life or immediately upon failure as per advisory circular 70/7460-1J.
+Lamps should be replaced after being operated for not more than 75% of the rated life or immediately upon failure as per FAA Advisory Circular 70/7460-1J.
 By following these instructions, maximum safety and performance can be achieved.